Fall 2015 Enrollment

 - The annual Student Research Conference provides the Georgia College community an opportunity to hear papers presented by outstanding students from disciplines throughout campus.
 The annual publication “The Corinthian” provides a valuable publishing opportunity for students.

 At Georgia College, students can work side-by-side with educators in more than 40 majors from the liberal arts to business, from health sciences to education to pre-professional programs.
 Georgia College classes are purposely small – to foster a learning environment where students interact directly with each other and faculty.
-Our students prefer to learn through discovery, critical analysis and hands on experience.
+Georgia College students prefer to learn through discovery, critical analysis and hands on experience.

 - Georgia College’s mission depends on recruiting faculty members committed to providing students with a liberal arts education and engaging in active scholarship in a strongly student-centered environment.
 Faculty at Georgia College considers teaching a calling.